obsidianmd/obsidian-help/en/How to/Format your notes.md

 You can also do inline math like $e^{2i\pi} = 1$ .

 To render math from LaTeX notion Obsidian uses [MathJax](http://docs.mathjax.org/en/latest/basic/mathjax.html).
-You can learn about the syntax [here](https://math.meta.stackexchange.com/questions/5020/mathjax-basic-tutorial-and-quick-reference)
+For more information about the syntax, refer to [MathJax basic tutorial and quick reference](https://math.meta.stackexchange.com/questions/5020/mathjax-basic-tutorial-and-quick-reference).

-If you are already comfortable with LaTeX you can check which packages are supported in MathJax [here](http://docs.mathjax.org/en/latest/input/tex/extensions/index.html).
+For a list of supported MathJax packages, refer to [The TeX/LaTeX Extension List](http://docs.mathjax.org/en/latest/input/tex/extensions/index.html).

 ---